bahelit/funky-farm-me/content/en/about/_index.md

 {{< figure src="/images/Victor_Hugo-Hunchback.jpg" title="Illustration from Victor Hugo et son temps (1881)" >}}

 An extreme sports junkie that ❤️s Linux .
-Open Source advocate passionate about technology the ways it can improve our everyday lives.
+Open Source advocate passionate about the ways technology can improve our everyday lives.